 Although a reactive maintenance approach can suit smaller operations that rely less on asset uptime, it is typically a strategy that can prove costly.

 Higher Building Maintenance Costs

 Maintenance costs for the facilities management sector are expected to rise by 21% over the next five years.
 Some of the most expensive costs you’ll come across relate to the physical structure of the building.
 These most often include roof maintenance and facility heating/air conditioning systems.

 In an office building, a roof in need of repair can cause chaos for workers.
-While an HVAC (Heating, Ventilation, and Air Conditioning) system breaking can result in the need to send staff home.
-Major repairs like these are costly to get fixed quickly (you’ll need a professional roofer, for instance, to repair the roof) and may cause significant downtime.
+While a HVAC (Heating, Ventilation, and Air Conditioning) system breaking can result in the need to send staff home.
+Major repairs like these are costly to get fixed quickly and may cause significant downtime.

 Reactive maintenance work can cause stress for maintenance technicians who find themselves under pressure to get the problem resolved quickly.
 Additionally, a reactive approach can mean a backlog in other less-important maintenance jobs, causing annoyance and frustration elsewhere among the people who use the facility.

 Why Preventive Maintenance Is Key to Reducing Building Maintenance Costs

 As well as saving money, moving to a preventative maintenance approach can help all team members do their jobs more effectively and involve much less stress all around.